ay-ay-vasilev/SDL2Game/README.md

 My plan:
 - Adapt the sword for the goblin actor and the shortsword for the human actor.
+    * Draw in aseprite DONE
+    * Export spritesheets of the new weapon and hands (front and back) + new attack animation
+    * Adapt attack animations for different weapon types (add to spritesheets and change the play animation method for WeaponComponent)

 - Add changing weapons.
 - Ranged weapon for player.
 - Add a simple menu screen + UI system.